-- 8.64 In comparison, on moving to a smart meter, customers eliminate almost all their CSL, such that it represents only 1% of total measured consumption.
-This is due to our free CSL repair programme that we have offered customers throughout AMP6 and 7. - 8.65 Both behavioural usage and wastage also decrease such that wastage is only 3% of total consumption once customers move to a metered bill. - 8.66 The water volume reductions through behavioural usage, wastage, and CSL following a meter installation underpin the benefits case for increasing meter penetration, specially through smart meter installations. - 8.67 For direct comparison with WRMP19, the remaining analysis focuses on the change in behavioural use and wastage.
+- 8.67 The water volume reductions through behavioural usage, wastage, and CSL following a meter installation underpin the benefits case for increasing meter penetration, specially through smart meter installations. - 8.68 For direct comparison with WRMP19, the remaining analysis focuses on the change in behavioural use and wastage.
 WRMP19 split the total consumption from metering into activities that customers undertake in response to a metered bill (behavioural use change and wastage repair), thus excluding the repair of CSL.